eldang/elevation_lookups/README.md

 1. Store local copies of data sources, at least for the areas that we're actively building models for.
 2. On startup, look for missing or potentially stale data and download/replace as appropriate.
 3. While running, serve a simple [REST? that seems like the way to go] API that can be queried with individual points to get their elevation, or a pair of points to get the elevation gain from 1 to 2.
 Leave it to the querying process to calculate gradients.
-For a pair of points, should we even calculate the delta or just return the two elevations?
+For a pair of points, return the two elevations and the total climb between them, *which may be more than the delta*.
 4. When queried, use more local data if available, falling back to SRTM when none is.
 5. Extra credit: where multiple data sources are available, is it useful to have the API check more than one and warn about discrepancies?